gfk-ba/meteor-code-guidelines/Javascript.md

   - JavaScript Types
       - Google's guideline includes a lot of closure compiler specific stuff which can be ignored.
 However JSDOC should be accurate and should use their guideline.
   - Comments
-      - All methods you touch or add should be documented with jsdoc
+      - All methods you touch or add should be documented with JSDoc
       - HTML in JSDoc
           - Please do not put HTML in JSDoc because it will make it less readable
   - Compiling